History of the Israeli–Palestinian conflict: Before World War II

 The Arab population in Palestine opposed the increase of the Jewish population because the new immigrants refused to lease or sell land to Palestinians, or hire them.
 During the 1920s relations between the Jewish and Arab populations deteriorated and the hostility between the two groups intensified.

 From 1920, the Grand Mufti of Jerusalem Haj Mohammad Amin al-Husayni became the leader of the Palestinian Arab movement and played a key role in inciting religious riots against the Jewish population in Palestine.
 The Mufti stirred religious passions against Jews by alleging that Jews were seeking to rebuild the Jewish Temple on the site of the Dome of the Rock and Jami Al-Aqsa.

 The first major riots against the Jewish population in Palestine were the Jaffa riots in 1921.
 As a result of the Jaffa riots, the Haganah was founded as a defense force for the Jewish population of the British Mandate for Palestine.
 Religious tension over the Kotel and the escalation of the tensions between the Arab and Jewish populations led to the 1929 Palestine riots.
 In these religious-nationalist riots, Jews were massacred in Hebron.
 Devastation also took place in Safed and Jerusalem.

-In 1936, as Europe was preparing for war, the Supreme Muslim Council in Palestine, led by Amin al-Husayni, instigated the 1936–39 Arab revolt in Palestine in which Palestinian Arabs rioted and murdered Jews in various cities.
-In 1937 Amin al-Husayni, who was wanted by the British, fled Palestine and took refuge successively in Lebanon, Iraq, Italy and finally Nazi Germany.
+Haavara Agreement and uptick in migration

+In August 1933, Germany and Zionist organizations signed the Haavara Agreement, which promoted migration of German Jews to Mandatory Palestine.
+According to calculations published in 1938, out of 135,000 Jews who were driven out of Germany from the beginning of 1933 until the end of 1937, 43,000 went to Palestine.
+This was one of multiple factors resulting in the doubling of Palestine's Jewish population from about 175,000 in 1931 to an estimated 384,000 in 1936.